Hydrachnidia: Description

 Water mites may be brilliant red or orange in colour, unusual among freshwater invertebrates, but they also display more subtle blues, greens and yellows.
 They are also unusual among mites in some lineages having movable, internalized eye lenses sunk deep within the prosoma rather than being set on the surface of the cuticle.

 The group has two synapomorphies, features inherited from a common ancestor.
 In larvae, the genu of the palp has two setae.
 In post-larval stages, there are complex dermal structures consisting of a gland paired with a sensory seta (glandularia), possibly for defense against predators.

 The palps of post-larval water mites vary depending on their diet.
 The egg-eating Hydryphantidae, Hydrodromidae, and Hydrachnidae have chelate (pincer-like) palps.
-The crustacean-eating Arrenurus (Arrenuruidae) have uncate palps to grasp the slim appendages of crustaceans.
+The crustacean-eating Arrenurus (Arrenuridae) have uncate palps to grasp the slim appendages of crustaceans.
 Most other water mite families have linear palps for grappling with prey animals.